 My daughter is in the Highland Band and Francy and I were volunteer band parents that day.

 Trust me when I tell you that you don’t ever, EVER want to be in a room with 150 kids when they are told their friend has been killed.
 I don’t have the vocabulary or writing skills to express the sorrow and sadness we all felt that morning.
 The kids were utterly and completely devastated.
-Kelly was an incredibly gifted musician, a friend to all, and many are still struggling trying to cope with her senseless and tragic death.
+Kelly was an incredibly gifted musician, a friend to all, and many are still struggling trying to cope with her senseless and tragic death after a pedestrian accident.
 As unimaginable as it was for the kids that day, I suspect you can multiply that a thousand-fold and not even remotely approach how Kelly’s parents and family feel.

 Today, 496 days after Kelly died, Contreras-Galdean was finally sentenced to 14 years in prison and 4 years of probation — the maximum allowed under terms of his plea agreement.